chemsss/devops-project/README.md

 # Web application - DevOps Project

 Welcome to the repository of our web application DevOps project.
-The goal of this project is to implement to a simple API web application that uses storages in a Redis database softwares that cover the whole DevOps cycle.
+The goal of this project is to implement softwares covering the whole DevOps cycle to a simple API web application that uses storages in a Redis database.
 The softwares help us automate the building, testing, deployment and running of our project.

 In this repository is explained how to set up :
 * The User API web application